TrueNobility303/LEN/README.md

-How to downlowad the data
+How to downlowad the data？

+How to reproduce the results?